-- issue arrest warrants - preside at arraignments and preliminary hearings for criminal offenses occurring within the city - preside over criminal cases brought by Pittsburgh police for violations of city ordinances and other specified offenses

-- handle all summary offenses under the Motor Vehicle Code and related city ordinances.
+- issue arrest warrants - preside at arraignments and preliminary hearings for criminal offenses occurring within the city - preside over criminal cases brought by Pittsburgh police for violations of city ordinances and other specified offenses handle all summary offenses under the Motor Vehicle Code and related city ordinances.

 Effective with Supreme Court amended order No. 192, Magisterial Docket No. 1 dated 4-8-03, appointments to Pittsburgh Magistrates Court were suspended after 12-31-02 until further notice.
 This was in response to the Petition for Realignment submitted by the president judge of Allegheny County that the court be evaluated over a two-year period to determine the feasibility of phasing it out.
 Current magistrates will continue to serve until their terms expire.
-As of January 1, 2003, four members remained on the court.
-As of February 1, 2003, two members remain.
+As of 1-1-04, two members remained on the court, both of whose terms expired 12-31-04.